surender-eidiko/ciscotropo-connector/README.md

 ## Reporting Issues

-(Only for open source connectors)

 We use GitHub:Issues for tracking issues with this connector.
-You can report new issues at this link https://github.com/mulesoft/<connector-repository-name>/issues.
+You can report new issues at this link https://github.com/surender-eidiko/ciscotropo-connector/issues